Hosting and bandwidth provided by MacAce.net.

 MacAce.net: Since 1996 -- reliable, multi-server and geographic redundant hosting for 100% uptime and availability.
 Full support, free migration assistance and a money-back guarantee!
 In the UK, Mac-friendly home and business broadband service, too!

 MacMate.me: Build your own cloud -- hosting, cloud storage, e-mail, photo galleries and more in one Mac and iOS friendly package.
-Sign up for 10 GB of free cloud storage today!
+Sign up for 10 GB of free, encrypted cloud storage today!

 Mac4Cash (United Kingdom): Cash for your old Mac!
 Free instant quote, free prepaid packaging and collection service, and fast payments across the United Kingdom.
 Free return shipping if you are not 100% satisfied with the final payment offered, as well.

-Portable Universe (United Kingdom): Used Apple portables -- MacBook, MacBook Pro, MacBook Air, and iPad models -- all with warranty and free delivery in the UK.
-Mac desktops and Windows laptops, too, starting at less than £200!
+Portable Universe (United Kingdom): Open box and used Apple portables -- MacBook, MacBook Pro, MacBook Air, and iPad models -- all with warranty and free delivery in the UK.
+Mac desktops and Windows laptops, too, starting at only £110!

 ScrumpyMacs (United Kingdom): Since 2006, used Macs with a guarantee and warranty.
 Free shipping across the UK as well as the entire EU!
 For bespoke, custom upgraded Mac Pro models, see ScrumpyMac's Create Pro, also.